CraftTweaker/CraftTweaker-Documentation/docs/Mods/ZenEvents/SupportedMods/BloodMagic/Events/TeleposeEvent.md

 # TeleposeEvent

-The TeleposeEvent is fired whenever a bloodmagic Telepose teleposes blocks or entities.
+The TeleposeEvent is fired whenever a bloodmagic teleposer teleposes blocks or entities.
 It can be canceled, which will result in the transposition not taking place.

 ## Implementing EventClasses